szabgab/slides/python/basic2.md

 * Shell, BASIC
 * Development cycle: Edit, Run.
-* Syntaxt check only during run-time.
+* Syntax check only during run-time.
 * Result: we distribute the source code.
 * Needs the right version of the interpreted on every target machine.